hydrocoast/visclaw_julia/README.md

 ```

 - This package uses either GMT.jl or Plots.jl to plot numerical results.
-Plots.jl is convenient for a quick check.
+Plots.jl is suitable for a quick check.
 For example, a spatial distribution of the water surface height is plotted when you input as follows:
 ```julia
 julia> using VisClaw